-(With NSCI 170, fulfills the laboratory science requirement only with previous or concurrent credit for NSCI 170 or GNSC 170.)
-Prerequisite: MATH 012 or a more advanced MATH or STAT course.
+(Fulfills the laboratory science requirement.)
+Prerequisite: MATH 103, MATH 105, STAT 200, or a higher-numbered MATH or STAT course.
 Prerequisite or corequisite: NSCI 170.
 An introduction to the basic concepts of meteorology.
 The aim is to apply the scientific method and use scientific and quantitative reasoning to make informed decisions about experimental results in meteorology.
 Focus is on the observation, measurement, and analysis of weather data, including the interpretation of weather patterns and conditions found on weather maps, satellite images, radar imagery, and atmosphere diagrams.
 Students may receive credit for only one of the following courses: GNSC 171 or NSCI 171.